-- Have access to the district crisis team in the event of a charter school student or staff member traumatic event.
-The charter school will follow crisis team processes for communication and support for the school community during and following the crisis event. - Have access to on-site preparedness training from the district crisis team in advance of any potential traumatic event, offered free of charge. - Ensure charter school administrators (minimum 1 per school) and charter school mental health providers attend district threat assessment training, offered free of charge. - Ensure one or more charter school mental health providers or school counselors attend ASIST suicide safety assessment training, offered free of charge. - Ensure the charter school mental health provider deliver the district "keeping students safe" training to the entire charter school staff at the beginning of each school year. - Ensure all charter school staff complete online mandatory training that includes child abuse and neglect reporting training.
+Have access to the district crisis team in the event of a charter school student or staff member traumatic event.
+The charter school will follow crisis team

+- processes for communication and support for the school community during and following the crisis event. - Have access to on-site preparedness training from the district crisis team in advance of any potential traumatic event, offered free of charge. - Ensure charter school administrators (minimum 1 per school) and all charter school mental health providers attend district threat assessment training, offered free of charge. - Ensure that all charter school mental health providers and school counselors attend QPR or ASIST, and the DCSD suicide procedures training, offered free of charge. - Ensure the charter school mental health provider delivers the district "keeping students safe" training to the entire charter school staff at the beginning of each school year. - Ensure all charter school staff complete online mandatory training that includes child abuse and neglect reporting training.